ElinoreHagman/DungeonsAndDragons-Game/README.md

 # Dungeons-And-Dragons
-Super short experimental game in the terminal, autumn 2019
+Super short experimental game in the terminal, autumn 2019.
+First programming project I did outside of school.

 The player chooses what class to play as, and goes after that on a short adventure with a couple of right/left choices and enemy battles, while trying to get to the end boss.